Skip to main content

 </Project>

-The easiest way to publish a plugin as a .zip file is by using the MoBro Plugin CLI.
+The easiest way to publish the plugin is through the MoBro Plugin CLI.
+Run the publish command from within the project directory:

 mobro publish .